 Don’t Stop Me Now!: The Consequences of Show Cancellations

-Chaired by: Okan Tombulca, eps holding gmbh (Germany)
+Chair: Okan Tombulca, eps holding gmbh (DE)

 Don’t worry, we’re not gonna talk about the weather again.
 This panel will focus on the many reasons for show cancellation (one of which might be weather, admittedly) – either indoor or outdoor – and the repercussions of doing so.